informatics-isi-edu/ErmrestDataUtils/README.md

 	url: "https://dev.isrd.isi.edu/ermrest/", // Ermrest API Url from where you want to download data
 	authCookie: "ermrest_cookie;", // Ermrest Authentication cookie to download data
 	schemaName: "legacy",   // Optional: Will download the defailt catalog if not provided
-	folderName: "export01"  // Optional: To specify an explicit folder name inside the schema and data folder where the content will be
+	folderName: "export01"  // Optional: To specify an explicit folder name where  the schema and data will be imported }).then(function(data) {
-							// exported to avoid conflicts with existing names }).then(function(data) {
 	console.log("Data imported with catalogId " + data.catalogId);
 }, function(err) {